Read Any Good Boots Lately? Artist: Chris and Sue

 The Hyer-KSD Connection remains on display at the

-Kansas School for the Deaf at 450 E. Park Street.
+Kansas School for the Deaf at 450 E. Park Street, but was moved to the

 The Sole of Downtown is in front of the City Street